Born: 15th October 1869, Queen’s Road, Brentwood, Essex.

 1881 5, White Elm Gardens, Ipswich.

-William was 11 years old and living with his maternal grandfather and his new wife.
+William was 11 years old and living with his paternal grandfather and his new wife.

 Henry Stollery, 58, an Engine Driver.